Walter Tyndale: Life as an artist

 Tyndale was born and brought up in the medieval town of Bruges in Belgium, and trained initially at the "Bruges Academy of Art".
 When he was 16, his family returned to England, settling in Bath in Somerset for several years.
 At the age of 18, he returned to Belgium, studying art first at the Academy in Antwerp, then moving to Paris where he studied under Léon Bonnat and Jan van Beers.

 In the 1870s, At the age of 21, circumstances obliged him to return to England in order to make a living from his art.
 He painted portraits and genre works in oils, and married a Miss Evelyn Dorothea Barnard.
+Until about 1890, he was known mainly as a portrait painter, and after one commission found himself in demand for portraits of the recently deceased from photographs, a rather depressing speciality.
+He had moved with his wife to Haslemere in Surrey, and started to teach private lessons in painting.
+One new pupil asked to be taught landscape watercolours, a technique his Continental training had not covered, but which he took to very easily.
+Thereafter he very rarely returned to oils.

+He generally painted en plein air, but this meant that he only painted in England during the summer, when the weather was good, and travelled south during the rest of the year.
+One consequence of this, as he admitted himself, was that his subjects tended to be brightly lit, and his skies clear; his paintings mostly lack the interest in cloudy skies of his friend Claude Hayes.

-Until about 1890, he was known mainly as a portrait painter, but then moved to Haslemere in Surrey, started to teach art and switched to watercolour painting.
-He eventually commissioned the building of an Arts and Crafts movement-style house for himself called "Broad Dene", located on Hill Road in the town.
+He eventually commissioned the building of an Arts and Crafts movement-style house for himself called "Broad Dene" (1908), located on Hill Road in the town.

 Tyndale travelled to the Netherlands (with friend and fellow artist Claude Hayes), then to Portugal, where he held a successful exhibition in Porto.
 Subsequently, he painted in England (in a sketching group organised by Helen Allingham near Maidstone in Kent), and abroad in Morocco, Tunisia, Egypt, Lebanon, Syria, Sicily, Italy and Rothenburg, Bavaria (a town he described as "a little paradise for sketchers").

 Illustrated books

 Tyndale was one of the first illustrators to benefit from new developments in colour printing in the early 20th century, which led to a surge in demand for illustrations for travel books.
 He wrote and illustrated several volumes as well as providing pictures for other authors.
 His first commission was from Methuen for "The New Forest" (1904), and work on subsequent books (see bibliography) led to him travelling extensively in England, Italy, the Middle East and Japan, painting landscapes, street scenes and architecture.

-For the book "Wessex" (A & C Black, 1906), Tyndale painted landscapes and buildings in the west country of England, some of which had inspired Thomas Hardy's "Wessex" novels.
+For the book "Wessex" (A & C Black, 1906), Tyndale painted landscapes and buildings in the West country of England, some of which had inspired Thomas Hardy's "Wessex" novels.
 Some of these locations were suggested by Hardy himself, who praised the "fidelity, both in form and colour" of Tyndale's work.
 "The Studio" magazine commented on the "excellent draughtsmanship and the care with which architectural details are rendered".